 PhD thesis by Steen E. Navrbjerg

 The thesis is in three parts.
-In the first part different aspects of work organizations - flexibility, Scientific Management, Taylorism, Human Relations, Human Resource Management and management-worker relationships (interpersonal and/or collective) - are discussed theoretically.
+In the first part different aspects of work organisations - flexibility, Scientific Management, Taylorism, Human Relations, Human Resource Management and management-worker relationships (interpersonal and/or collective) - are discussed theoretically.

 In the second part, case studies of five Danish enterprises are presented.
-These enterprises have been analyzed in terms of flexibility and HRM, as previously defined in part I. The case studies as presented in the dissertation are shortened versions of the empirical data.
+These enterprises have been analysed in terms of flexibility and HRM, as previously defined in part I. The case studies as presented in the dissertation are shortened versions of the empirical data.
 It should be noted that the complete case studies are available as appendices to the thesis.

 PhD thesis, Jurist- og Økonomforbundets Forlag, Copenhagen, 1999 (395 pages).